LoonV/LOO/README.md

-- 👋 Hi, I’m @Veksu
+- 👋 Hi, I’m Loo!
-- 👀 I’m interested in Gaming
+- 👀 I'm Pixel and Digital Artist
-- 🌱 I’m currently learning making mods to friday night funkin' Vs Sonic.exe source code goes brrrrrrrrrrrrrr
+- 🌱 Director for FNF' Infernal Demise, thats mostly while this acc exists lol
-- 📫 How to reach me when the when the
+- 📫 I should respond on twitter

 <!---
 Veksu/Veksu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.